voxel51/fiftyone/docs/getting_started/install.md

     target_arch: x86_64
 ```

-Verify that the version number after "db version" is at least 3.6.
+Verify that the db version is at least 3.6.